chronophage/kon-reh/ttrpg/reference/worldbook/worldbook.md

 2. The Lost Legion: A entire imperial legion sent to secure a pass in the Himadri Mountains vanished centuries ago.
 Their standard, a powerful artifact, is said to still be there, guarded by their vengeful spirits.
 3. Tea and Poison: The player characters must escort a diplomatic mission to negotiate a tea trade agreement, navigating deadly court intrigue where a misplaced word or a poisoned cup could shatter the peace.
 4. The Monkey King's Tomb: An infamous heretic and rebel, known as the Monkey King, was buried in an unmarked grave.
 His tomb is said to contain philosophies that could undermine the entire imperial system, and both the government and underground rebels race to find it.
-5. The Colony's Cry: A multicultural trading colony on the coast is threatened by a Nihonese warlord.
+5. The Colony's Cry: A multicultural trading colony on the coast is threatened by a Nihoriese warlord.
 The colonists plea for help from the distant Imperial Navy, forcing the PCs to hold the line against impossible odds.

 #### This gazetteer presents Sihai as a formidable, fascinating, and deeply ordered culture, perfect for creating stories of philosophical conflict, bureaucratic intrigue, and epic scale.